 If you know of any evidence base in reputable peer-reviewed clinical journals, we would be interested to hear of it.

-In 2013 writer, actor and television presenter Stephen Fry presented a two-part documentary on British television, called Out There.
+In 2013 writer, actor and television presenter Stephen Fry presented a powerful two-part documentary on British television, called Out There.
 He interviewed psychologist Joseph Nicolosi, since deceased, who sold "reparative therapy" and books on the subject.
 Fry made the point that Nicolosi was unable to produce for the documentary a single 'cured' patient in support of his claims.